-All of sudden the idea hit me when I randomly thought of this book we have in a bin in my bedroom of all places.
-Maybe it was our walk in the forest!
+All of sudden the idea hit me when I randomly thought of this book, Earl The Squirrel.
+Maybe it was a recent walk in the forest!
 I was excited to have all of the items on hand including this nifty bin I found on clearance at the craft store (wishing I had gotten a few more now).

 Here’s a first look at his invitation to play when he got home from school.
 Looks excited, doesn’t he?
 First things first, we read the book snuggled together on the couch.

 We filled the basket with leaves and dumped it over the squirrel!

 3. FREE PLAY

 There was some wonderful free play happening and little stories about looking for food.
 He used language from the book and retold the story in his own way!
 He even wanted me to read the story again so our new Earl the Squirrel could listen!